Hedleyhope Fell

 Bird life includes lapwing, skylark and curlew and the woodland on site supports stonechat and tree sparrow.
 Several species of owl can also be seen on the reserve.

-Hedleyhope Fell is the Trust’s largest nature reserve and is well served with car parks and footpaths.
-The Fell is a common and is grazed by common holder’s livestock year round.
+Hedleyhope Fell is a large nature reserve and is well served with car parks and footpaths.
+The Fell is a common and is grazed by the common holder’s livestock year round.

 Contact us